WinnieGao/Project2_Git/README.md

 We train all 6 models on two differently splitted data.
 We use accuracy and precision to evaluate the performances of our models.

+## Write-up
+Our final report is compiled as Report.pdf by Report.Rnw using Latex.
+Download Report.Rnw and click "compile pdf" to get recompile.
+There is no code in Report.Rnw.
+All code are in two Rmd files.